comptoolsres/comptoolsres.github.io/index.md

 ## About this site

 This site is the being developed as the main repository for Matt Gitzendanner's Computational Tools for Research in Biology.
-This course is offered every-other-year at the [University of Florida](https://ufl.edu).
+This course is typically offered every-other-year at the [University of Florida](https://ufl.edu).
 My hope is that this site can serve both as the primary resource when teaching the course, and as a resource for others teaching similar courses or learning on their own.

-The course is designed to be a one semester, 3-credit course for upper-level undergraduate and starting graduate students.
+The course was designed to be a one semester, in-person, 3-credit course for upper-level undergraduate and starting graduate students.
+During Summer 2020, I am offering it as an online course with some modifications.

 Please use the feedback button to send feedback.